conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 - `admin-password` : Platform administrator password (Required)
 - `database-password` : PostgreSQL authentication password.
 Required if `postgresql.enabled=false` and password not directly provied using `platform.config.database.password`.
 - `license` : Platform enterprise license.
 Required in secrets, can be empty for free use.
-- `sso-oauth2-client-secret` : SSO OIDC client secret.
+- `sso-oauth2-client-id` : SSO OIDC client ID.
 Optional, only used if `platform.config.sso.enabled=true` and OIDC client setup.
+- `sso-oauth2-client-secret` : SSO OIDC client secret (since chart 0.5.0).
+Optional, only used if `platform.config.sso.enabled=true` and OIDC client setup.
 - `sso-ldap-manager-password` : SSO LDAP manager authentication password.
 Optional, only used if `platform.config.sso.enabled=true` and LDAP server setup.
+- `monitoring-s3-access-key` : Monitoring S3 access key (since chart 0.5.0).
+Optional, only used if S3 setup and `minio.enabled=false`.
+- `monitoring-s3-secret-key` : Monitoring S3 secret key (since chart 0.5.0).
+Optional, only used if S3 setup and `minio.enabled=false`.

 Example:
 Custom secret named `my-platform-secret`.